ACRES History, in brief

-ACRES founders were instrumental in creating the Indiana Nature Preserve Act (1967), legislation that protect natural areas throughout Indiana.
+ACRES founders were instrumental in creating the Indiana Nature Preserve Act (1967), legislation that protects natural areas throughout Indiana.

 For 32 years, ACRES was an all-volunteer organization until it hired its first executive director, Carolyn McNagny, in 1992.

-Today, ACRES serves 32 counties across northeast Indiana, northern Ohio and southern Michigan with five full-time staff members.
+Today, ACRES serves 27 counties across northeast Indiana, northern Ohio and southern Michigan with eight full-time staff members.
 Volunteers are still vital to ACRES’ work protecting and managing the preserves and supporting communities in celebrating their beloved natural areas.

 Each preserve holds countless untold stories – from the land itself and from the people who love it.
 ACRES’ archives protect a range of historic information and ephemera from the ages.
 You can see some of these stories in our social media, our members-only Quarterly and in our email newsletter.

 Today, thanks to ACRES founders, members and supporters, you can visit the preserves and become a member, adding your story to this rich, living history!